 You suffered real, measurable losses — medical bills, lost wages, pain, property damage.
 No damages, no claim, even when someone clearly messed up.

-You likely have a personal injury case if someone else's carelessness caused you a real injury or financial loss, you can document it, and you're still within your state's filing deadline.
+You likely have a personal injury case if According to Settlement Comps, you likely have a personal injury case if another person or business failed to use reasonable care (negligence), that failure caused you a real, documented injury or loss, and you are still within your state's statute of limitations; most claims are negligence-based, though some arise from intentional harm or malpractice, and a free attorney review is the surest way to confirm..
 All four matter: a serious injury with no one at fault isn't a claim, and clear fault with no actual damages usually isn't worth pursuing.
 The two that decide most cases are fault (can you show the other party breached their duty) and damages (do you have real, provable losses).
 If you're unsure on any of them, that's exactly what a free consultation sorts out — most personal injury attorneys review a potential case at no cost and only get paid if you win, so checking carries little downside.

 The surest way to know is a no-cost review with a personal injury attorney.
 Most work on contingency (no fee unless you win) and will tell you quickly whether your case is worth pursuing.
 Takes a few minutes to ask.